BioEasy/EasyCodeML/README.md

 **4.2**  **Tree file** **in Newick format**

 The tree file must be in plain Newick format (e.g., Examples/Example1.tree).
-The tree can include branch lengths and each node can have a single label.
+The tree can not include branch lengths or bootstrap values and each node can have a single label.
 Taxon names should not have illegal characters (such as spaces and semicolons).